-Electronic format means a format that is machine readable, but does not include scanned documents.
+Electronic format means a format that is machine readable.
+It does not include scanned documents.

-- If I provide water information to a state or territory agency, do I need to report it again to the Bureau of Meteorology?
+- If I provide water information to a State or territory agency, do I need to give it again to the Bureau?

-However, you must inform the Bureau in writing of your decision and the reasons why you believe the Bureau already has the specified information in its possession.
-You may want to use the Bureau's declaration of intent form for this declaration.
+In this case you must let the Bureau know in writing, and state the reasons why you believe the Bureau already has the specified data in its possession.
+You may use the Bureau's declaration of intent form for this purpose.

-Once you send us a signed declaration we will not expect to receive from you the water information to which it refers.
-Later, if we are unable to confirm that the information is in the Bureau's possession, we will contact you again.
+Once you send us a signed declaration we will not expect to receive from you the water data to which it refers.
+Later, if we can't confirm that we already have the information, we will contact you again.

-- The category of persons in which I am grouped, is required to give water information elements that I do not currently collect.
+- The regulations group my organisation in a category required to give water information that I do not currently collect.
 Am I required to now begin collecting that information?

 No. You are still required to give the information once it is in your possession, custody or control.
-So, for daily information that must be transferred at least once per day, you are required to give it no later than midday on the working day following the day on which it enters your data management system.
+So, for information required in the regulations to be given daily, you should give it the day after it enters your data management system.

-- If I undertake new water information collection activities after the commencement of the Regulations, am I required to provide this new water information to the Bureau?
+- If I start new water data collection activities, am I required to give this new water information to the Bureau?

 - Am I required to report on short term water monitoring projects that I manage?

-Information collected from a single site for a period of no more than 12 continuous weeks does not need to be provided to the Bureau.
+Information collected from a single site for a period of less than 12 continuous weeks does not need to be provided to the Bureau.